Exclusive Reveal: Code Sandbox Tech Behind Manus and Claude Agent Skills

 Environment Setup

-The agent code sandbox works because container tech gives safety and environment isolation.
-First, prepare a Docker image with Jupyter Server.
+The “code sandbox” your agent connects to relies on containerization for safety and environment isolation.
+So first, prepare a Docker image that runs Jupyter Server.

 # Dockerfile.jupyter